 During the lease term in Port Republic

 During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Port Republic, the renter must allow us to enter the rental.
-Some solid reasons to access rental home are to:
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Port Republic, the renter must allow us to come into the rental home.
+Some solid reasons to enter rental are to:

 - Supply agreed services, or